Water Deer Behaviour - Social Behaviour

 Sun also noted that the deer were more likely to form groups on short grass than when in tall vegetation, but the time spent feeding or engaged in vigilance behaviours didn't vary according to whether they were in a group or solitary, suggesting anti-predator response was not the reason for grouping.
 Stadler subsequently suggested that the seasonal and age-specific associations at Whipsnade may help with social development:

-Despite water deer sometimes forming large aggregations, most sightings are of solitary individuals or small groups of two or three animals, typically all females or, in my experience, a buck with one or two females.
+Despite water deer sometimes forming these large aggregations, most sightings are of solitary individuals or small groups of two or three animals, typically all females or, in my experience, a buck with one or two does.
 Out of 2,195 sightings logged at Woodwalton Fen between June 1976 and May 1979, for example, Arnold Cooke and Lynne Farrell note that 61% were of solitary deer.
 At Poyang Lake, Sun recorded that 90% of all groups were composed of only two or three individuals, and during the mating season, when bucks become aggressive towards one another and try to herd females, 70% of single deer for which sex could be attributed were bucks, compared with only 30% of females seen alone.
-Since January 2019, I've been camera-trapping on a farm in Buckinghamshire during the summer and winter, and of 647 trailcam videos of water deer collected up until February 2023, more than half show a solitary individual, and none recorded more than three deer travelling together.
+Since January 2019, I've been camera-trapping on a farm in Buckinghamshire during the summer and winter.
+Of 1,249 trailcam videos featuring water deer collected up until February 2025, nearly half (46%) show a solitary individual walking through, while eight (0.6%) contained three and only two (0.2%) captured five deer travelling together (i.e., moving into the clearing, following the same general track, and exiting the clearing together).
+It is perhaps worthy of note that on both occasions where five deer were seen moving in aggregation, they all appeared to be females.
+The largest wild group that I have personally observed (i.e., not captured on remote camera) which appeared cohesive was at Ouse Fen during July 2024 and comprised four individuals: a buck, an adult female with a young fawn, and an adult individual of undetermined sex.
+The animals walked together into a patch of long grass and laid down, remaining there for the 15 minutes or so I was able to observe the area.
 In captivity, Stefan Stadler sometimes encountered groups of seven or more during his Ph.D. studies at Whipsnade but, of nearly 17 thousand records of 175 individuals, 66% were of deer either singly or in pairs, and only 5% of all the groupings recorded consisted of five animals or more.
-My experience has been the same, and the largest group that appeared cohesive to me was composed of four individuals (a buck, an adult female with a young fawn and an adult individual of undetermined sex) at Ouse Fen in July 2024, which moved together into a patch of long grass and laid down, remaining there for the 15 minutes or so I was able to observe the area.

 A buck (right) accompanying a doe at Woburn Abbey during June 2018.
 Such mixed-sex pairs probably most often represent a male and barren female, given that females are generally intolerant of other deer close by when they have young, although I have observed a buck accompanying a doe with young twins on one occasion. - Credit: Marc Baldwin